djotaku/adventofcode/2020/Day_04/README.md

     cid (Country ID) - ignored, missing or not.

 Your job is to count the inputs where all required fields are both present and valid according to the above rules.

+Answer:

+## Commentary / Approach to the Problem
+I recently watched a video in which the Kotlin devs solved this problem in Kotlin.
+On the plus side, my solution wasn't too far off from theirs.
+But I'm definitely making this slightly more complex than it has to be by involving sets.
+Still, I'm relatively proud of myself for this solution.

+## What I Learned

+### Generic

+### Python
+- Nothing

+### Ruby

+### Perl